yanniboi/party_install_party/README.txt

 Data Sets define how data about Parties is stored.
 For example, a Party installation for a library might have Data Sets created for the Profile2, User, and LibraryCard entities.
 A Data Set registers an entity type with the Party module, by saving a set of configurations settings, which define a method available to store data about a Party.
 Is is also possible for Data Sets to represent different configurations of the same Party plugin, for example, different Profile2 profiles.
 An instance of a Data Set applied to a specific Party is called an Attached Entity.

 At the moment, the Party modules expose User Accounts, Profile2s and Customer Profiles (Commerce Module) as Data Sets.
 In the future, support is planned for Nodes, and other entity types yet to be determined.
 You can also create your own modules to allow other entities to be used as data sets (see below).

-To manage your CRM’s Data Sets click “Community” on the admin toolbar and then click “Manage Data Sets”.
+To manage your CRM's Data Sets click Ã¬CommunityÃ® on the admin toolbar and then click Ã¬Manage Data SetsÃ®.
 You will see a list of all the Data Sets that Party Module can interact with.
-From here you can add new Data Sets (by clicking “Add Profile data set”) or manage the fields and settings of existing Data Sets.
+From here you can add new Data Sets (by clicking Ã¬Add Profile data setÃ®) or manage the fields and settings of existing Data Sets.

 Hats